AndreLeEEEEE/KPI/README.md

 # KPI
 This python script automatically updates a message board with values from Plex using automation, not an API (Unfortunately).
 KPI stands for Key Performance Indicator.
+There are two main automation modules/libraries in this program: selenium and pyautogui.
+Selenium makes up the bulk of the automation.
+It can only operate on web brower pages that utilize HTML as it navigates by HTML elements.
+Selenium works in the background so a user could still use the computer for other tasks while selenium is running.
+However, this is negated by pyautogui.
+There are some parts of the overall procedure that selenium cannot perform as it cannot use HTML to access it.
+Pyautogui works by emulating human actions such a raw key presses and mouse clicks.
+The drawback is that pyautogui performs these actions as if another human is using the computer.
+The cursor will move by itself when something is clicked on.
+Whatever the program is interacting with does have to be in the forefront of the screen.
+Since this program uses pyautogui for mouse clicks every minute, whichever computer is used to execute this script cannot by used for anything else at running time.
+Usage during running time will most likely disrupt the program.

 Versions of python and installed modules:
 - python 3.7.8